catchamonkey/catchamonkey.github.com/_posts/2011-06-07-new-sfNavBuilderPlugin-for-symfony-1-4.md

 {% highlight php %}
     <?php
-    // create a menu item for the about page
+    // create a menu item for the main about page
     $homepage = new sfNavBuilderItem();
     $homepage
         ->setDisplayName('About Us')